+- a Delta Dental participating dentist,

+- a non-participating dentist, or

-- the 32BJ Dental Center at 25 West 18th Street, New York, NY 10011, or - a participating dental provider. - Delta Dental participants.
-(See Appendix A.)
+- the 32BJ Dental Center at 25 West 18th Street, New York, NY 10011-4676.

 Necessary dental care is a service or supply that is required to identify or treat a dental condition, disease or injury.
-The fact that a dentist prescribes or approves a service or supply or a court orders a service or supply to be rendered does not make it dentally necessary.
+The fact that a dentist prescribes or approves a service or supply, or a court orders service or supply to be rendered, does not make it dentally necessary.
 The service or supply must be all of the following:

-- provided by a dentist, or solely in the case of cleaning or scaling of teeth, performed by a licensed, registered dental hygienist under the supervision and direction of a dentist, - consistent with the symptoms, diagnosis or treatment of the condition, disease or injury, - consistent with standards of good dental practice, - · not solely for the patient's or the dentist's convenience, and - the most appropriate supply or level of service that can safely be provided to the patient.
+- provided by a dentist, or solely in the case of cleaning or scaling of teeth, performed by a licensed, registered dental hygienist under the supervision and direction of a dentist, - consistent with the symptoms, diagnosis or treatment of the condition, disease or injury, - consistent with standards of good dental practice, - not solely for the patient's or the dentist's convenience, and - the most appropriate supply or level of service that can safely be provided to the patient.